-Non-degree seeking students are those who enroll in classes with no intent to complete a college degree.
-These students are not eligible for financial aid.
-They may enroll in a maximum of seventeen credit hours and must meet with the Academic Dean for permission to continue their non-degree seeking status each semester.
-Greater Cincinnati Collegiate Connection (GC3) students are those who attend another college or university and have been given special permission from that institution to enroll in a limited number of classes at Chatfield on a term-by-term basis.
+Non-degree seeking students are those who enroll in classes without an intent to complete a college degree.
+These students, including dually enrolled students participating in Ohio's College Credit Plus (CCP) program, Greater Cincinnati Collegiate Connection (GC3) students, or Online Consortium of Colleges and Universities (OCICU) are not eligible for financial aid.
+Non-degree seeking students must renew their intent to continue their non-degree seeking status each semester.
+Students who wish to change their status from non-degree seeking to degree-seeking must meet all admission requirements and provide official copies of their high school transcript.

+Greater Cincinnati Collegiate Connection (GC3) students, or Online Consortium of Colleges and Universities (OCICU) are those who are attending another college or university and have been given special permission from that institution to enroll in a limited number of classes at Chatfield on a term-by-term basis.
 Students are encouraged to submit a letter from their home institution indicating the student's academic status and the transferability of the course(s) in which the student is enrolled.
-See the Registrar's Office for more information on admission requirements.